-I’ve wanted try matcha for the longest time.
-I’ve coveted other people’s creations enviously and even included a raw matcha green tea and mint cheesecake in the post I put together containing awe-inspiring healthy cheesecakes.
+I’ve wanted to make something like this gluten free coconut matcha cream cake for the longest time.
+In fact, I’ve coveted other people’s matcha creations enviously and even included a raw matcha green tea and mint cheesecake in the post I put together containing awe-inspiring healthy cheesecakes.

 However, wanting to and actually doing something are two completely different things, and I was